 - Joint borrower, sole proprietor: A scheme where a family member is on the mortgage (helping with affordability) but not on the property title.
 This means they help you qualify for a larger mortgage without being a legal owner of the property.

-A guarantor mortgage involves a family member (usually a parent) agreeing to cover your mortgage payments if you are unable to make them.
+A guarantor mortgage is an arrangement where a family member (usually a parent) agrees to cover your mortgage payments if you are unable to make them.
 The guarantor’s property or savings are used as additional security, which can help you borrow more or access a mortgage with a smaller deposit.

 This is a significant commitment for the guarantor, as they become liable for your mortgage if you default.
 Both parties should seek independent legal advice before entering into a guarantor arrangement.
 Not all lenders offer guarantor products, so working with a broker is advisable to find the right option.